engl3844/engl3844s18/_projects/p2-visuals.md

         Legend:
         <ul>
           <li>
-            Thoughtful organization of labels into corressponding categories.
+            Thoughtful organization of labels into corresponding categories.
           </li>
           <li>
             Labels arranged in orderly fashion for increased readability.